-It is planned in the medium term that HRA debt will be replaced with short term borrowing, in order to minimise the costs of servicing the debt.
+It is planned in the short term that HRA debt will be replaced with short term borrowing, in order to minimise the costs of servicing the debt.
+However, from 2023/24 onwards, it will be necessary to take on new long-term borrowing, in order maintain the proportion of short-term borrowing to gross debt below 50%.